-The geothermal gradient may be affected by regional differences in thermal conductivity, which can be enhanced by hydrothermal circulation in the presence of fractures.
-Lachenbruch and Sass [1980] concluded that high heat flows in the Coast Ranges could not be generated by conductive fault heating alone, but were also hesitant to invoke fluid flow to explain a regionally averaged thermal gradient.
-However, areas underlain by an intact batholithic crustal column (e.g. the Sierra Nevada the Peninsular Ranges) show relatively low heat flows.
-This suggests that fluid transport or localized upwelling along the San Andreas transform system may contribute significantly to the anomalously high surface heat flow in the Coast Ranges.
-Kennedy [1997] shows the presence of mantle fluids in the San Andreas fault zone, giving credence to the idea deep fluid transport.
-The eruption of Crystal Knob itself demonstrates that a fully conductive geotherm is unreasonable, as at least some heat was advected to the surface by this and other volcanic edifices (e.g. Coyote Lake [Figure ¿fig:context?]) since the Pleistocene.
-The combination of these factors suggests that estimates of the geothermal gradient derived from surface heat flow may overestimate the geothermal gradient at depth.
-Thus, it seems likely that the gradients given in Erkan and Blackwell [2009] are a maximum limit on the geothermal gradient in the mantle lithosphere.

-Next, we test the plausible origins of the geotherm recorded in the Crystal Knob peridotite xenoliths by modeling thermal evolutions predicted by the three tectonic scenarios discussed above.
-To support the evaluation of the possible tectonic scenarios for the rocks, we model the relaxation of the geotherm during subduction underplating and slab window opening.

-The depth of slab window underplating

-Regardless of the generalized lithospheric structure depicted in Figure ¿fig:neogene_sections?, kinematic reconstructions of the impingement of the Pacific-Farallon spreading center with the SW Cordilleran subducting trench require a slab window beneath the Crystal Knob eruption site in the early Neogene [Atwater and Stock, 1998; Wilson et al., 2005].
-The depth of asthenospheric underplating related to slab window opening is poorly constrained, and likely to vary geographically as a function of thickness and thermal variations in the pre-existing lithospheric lid, as well its state of stress and structural coherency.
-Though volcanism in the central California Coast Ranges has been tied to slab window opening it has been volumetrically insignificant when compared to that generated by other coeval examples of shallow asthenospheric upwelling in the Cordillera such as the high-flux volcanism generated in the Basin and Range province in the Eocene--Miocene [e.g. Humphreys, 1995].
+reconstructions of the impingement of the Pacific-Farallon spreading center with the SW Cordilleran subducting trench require a slab window beneath the Crystal Knob eruption site in the early Neogene [Atwater and Stock, 1998; Wilson et al., 2005].
+Previous modeling of thermal effects of the slab window [Erkan and Blackwell, 2008] have only investigated the resulting emplacement of asthenosphere at immediate subcrustal levels.
+However, the depth of asthenospheric underplating related to slab window opening is poorly constrained, and likely to vary geographically as a function of thickness and thermal variations in the pre-existing lithospheric lid, as well its state of stress and structural coherency.
+Though volcanism in the central California Coast Ranges has been tied to slab window opening [e.g Ernst and Hall, 1974], it has been volumetrically insignificant when compared to that generated by other coeval examples of shallow asthenospheric upwelling in the Cordillera such as the high-flux volcanism generated in the Basin and Range province in the Eocene--Miocene [e.g. Humphreys, 1995].

 The lack of a signature of shallow asthenospheric mantle in the Miocene is readily explained if the slab window opened beneath a tiered duplex of underplated Farallon mantle nappes, roofed by a duplex of underplated Farallon oceanic crust (lower crustal mafic layer), in turn roofed by the Nacimiento Franciscan and Salinia nappes.
 Our estimate of a 50-80 km depth interval over which the Crystal Knob lavas sampled the underlying mantle lithosphere [Figure ¿fig:depth?], coupled with a general lack of significant late Cenozoic extensional faulting in the immediate region implies a strong thermo-mechanical lid that likely suppressed the ascent of voluminous asthenosphere derived magmas that were hypothetically sourced from a deep underlying slab window.

+We now model the thermal evolution of the coastal California mantle corresponding to the scenarios outlined above and test the resulting predictions against the sub-Crystal Knob geothermal state of the mantle lithosphere.

-Thermal modeling of tectonic scenarios (impossible to tell what are major headings and what are sub-headings-be sure to fix this!)
+Thermal modeling of tectonic scenarios